STIR$^2$: Reward Relabelling for combined Reinforcement and Imitation Learning on sparse-reward tasks: Introduction

-In this work we focus on off-policy reinforcement learning, and present a way to leverage offline data in the form of optimal demonstrations.
+Despite having known great success, RL algorithms still need to become more sample-efficient, particularly for robotics where it is much harder to deploy an algorithm outside of simulation.
+In this work we focus on off-policy RL, and present a way to leverage offline data in the form of expert demonstrations.
 Our method is based on the observation that, in hindsight, a successful episode of collected experience is in fact a demonstration, so it should receive the same treatment.
-In particular, we propose to add a reward bonus to all transitions coming from both demonstrations and successful episodes.
+In particular, we propose to add a reward bonus to transitions coming from both demonstrations and successful episodes.
 Our approach provides a simple way of tying positive rewards and desired behaviour, without any task-specific reward shaping.

-We focus on three manipulation tasks with sparse rewards: reaching a target, pushing a button, and flipping a switch.
-We instantiate our approach with Soft Actor-Critic (SAC) \citep{haarnoja2018soft} and Deep Deterministic Policy Gradient (DDPG) \citep{DBLP:journals/corr/LillicrapHPHETS15}, and compare it to two other algorithms, \cite{DBLP:journals/corr/VecerikHSWPPHRL17} and \cite{nair2018overcoming}, presented in detail in section \ref{related_work}.
-Just like ours, these methods are task-agnostic and generic, in the sense that they can be applied to any off-policy algorithm with some minor modifications.
+We focus on multiple manipulation tasks with sparse rewards, such as reaching a target, pushing a button, and sliding a block to a target position.
+We instantiate our approach with Soft Actor-Critic (SAC) \cite{haarnoja2018soft} and Deep Deterministic Policy Gradient (DDPG) \cite{DBLP:journals/corr/LillicrapHPHETS15}, and compare it to three other algorithms \cite{DBLP:journals/corr/VecerikHSWPPHRL17, nair2018overcoming, DBLP:journals/corr/abs-2012-11989}, presented in detail in Section \ref{related_work}.
+Just like ours, these methods are task-agnostic and generic, in the sense that they can be applied to any continuous-action off-policy algorithm with some minor modifications.
 The contributions of this paper are the following: \begin{itemize} \item We introduce a new method that consists in giving a reward bonus to demonstrations and relabeling successful episodes as demonstrations.
-We test it across different tasks and algorithms, and show that it greatly improves upon the base algorithm.
-It also consistently solves the task without demonstrations. \item We propose a new algorithm that integrates into our method two improvements from previous works.
-We test it on the reaching task with SAC and it outperforms all baselines. \end{itemize}
+We test it across different tasks and algorithms, and show that it greatly improves upon the base algorithm. \item Similarly to previous works such as Rainbow \cite{hessel2018rainbow}, we propose a new algorithm STIR$^2$ that integrates into our method multiple improvements from other works, and show that it outperforms all baselines. \end{itemize}